Sixth Form 2019 - 2020

 ILS (Independent Living Skills) is timetabled each week which teaches life skills including money skills, using facilities in the community, healthy living and cookery skills.

-Students work towards accreditation in PSD (Personal Social Development) and Employability skills.
+Students work towards accreditation in PP (Personal Progress, PSD (Personal Social Development) and Employability skills.

 Students continue to work towards their IEP's (Individual Educational Plans) through all lessons and learning activities.